szantodaniel/FunPack_English/README.md

 This is the FunPack1.0 (by.: PermaFreez)

-The pack contains the Manhunt (only for servers with this plugin: https://dev.bukkit.org/projects/joppiesaus-pass) and the Deathswap minigames (Both of them from Dream's videos)
+The pack includes the Manhunt (only for servers with this plugin: https://dev.bukkit.org/projects/joppiesaus-pass) and the Deathswap minigames (Both of them from Dream's videos)

 How to config the datapack: